shmoobalizer/Beta_Continuum/README.md

 <br>
 <br>
-Swunglepord862 - for bug reporting, suggestions, and unending support.
+Swunglepord862 - for bug reporting, suggestions, and unending support. <br>
 PhysicsE - for coming up with some great ideas.

 <br>